sagemath/trac_to_gh/Issue 937.md

 # Issue 937: If g is a graphics object then in doctest mode g.show() should save to a specific (always the same) temp file.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/937

 Original creator: was